jeremypaton/potatodo/README.md

 # Potatodo

-A tiny iOS **habit tracker** with a tamagotchi-style potato buddy 🥔
+An iOS **habit tracker** with a tamagotchi-style potato buddy 🥔
-> Decide three daily priorities, keep your streak going, celebrate progress with your potato pal.
+- Decide three daily priorities, celebrate completion with your potato pal, keep your streak going.

 ---

-## The Thesis
+## The Product Thesis

-focus + consistency are the keys to progress
+focus + consistency are the keys to forming habits
 - only choosing 3 tasks per day encourages focus
-- a tamagotchi buddy and streaks encourage consistency
+- streaks and tamagotchi buddy encourage consistency

+plan less, finish more

 ---

 ## The Prototype

-This prototype exists solely to test the question:
-"is there a market for a tamagotchi habit tracker app?"
+This prototype exists to test the question: "is there a market for a tamagotchi habit tracker app?"

-It was my **first iOS app** and was built in ~2 weeks - from concept to alpha test deployment with friends.
+It was my **first iOS app** and was built in ~2 weeks - from concept to alpha test deployment.

 The goal was to get user feedback asap, so speed of development was prioritized, and the code is scrappy in parts.

+10 friends tested this app during Alpha.
+I collected feedback via a survey and google analytics.

 ---

-## Features
+## Key Features

+- **Tamagotchi-style Potato Buddy** with dance animations and async buffered speach
-- Up to **3 tasks/day** with **day/week/month** views
+- Choose **3 tasks/day**
+- View by **day/week/month**
-- **Daily streak** counters and visualization
+- Visualize **streaks** with counters and calendar
-- **Tamagotchi-style Potato Buddy** who celebrates your progress
+- Animated launch screen and overlay celebration fx
+- Set **Notifications**
+- **Profile** management
+- **Data Persistence** via FileManager (tasks) and UserDefaults (settings)
-- seperate **RELEASE**/Test/Debug builds + interactive **Debug View** for development
+- Seperate **RELEASE**/Test/Debug builds for development
-- **Notifications** to encourage consistency
+- Interactive **Debug View**
-- **Google Analytics**
+- **Google Analytics** enabled

 See `TODO.txt` for a chronological feature log.